GTFreeFlyer/My_DCS_Scripts/README.md

 ### GTFF_Aircraft_Diagnostics:
 Use this for quick aircraft perfromance testing.
 It will display some text in the top of your screen with additional info such as fuel consumption, ground speed, etc.
+Discussion, and a .miz file can be found here: https://forum.dcs.world/topic/378058-engine-diagnostics-script/#comment-5690603

 ### GTFreeFlyersUCIDGrabber:
 This script grabs the UCID of players when they change slots or when they kill another player and logs it.